 What to look for when buying a derma roller

 There are hundreds of derma rollers currently on the market and they’re not all made equally.
 Due to the nature of derma rolling, it’s important that you have a good quality device that will make your skin glow.
-Here’s seven of the most important things you should consider before buying a derma roller.
+Here are seven of the most important things you should consider before buying a derma roller.

 It is vital that derma rollers are sterilised before sale for obvious reasons - you don't want to be sticking potentially dirty needles into your skin.
 Fear not because at Derma Roller Store all our derma rollers come gamma-sterilised as standard.

 Poor quality derma rollers may be made with sub-standard materials.
-If the metal is anything less than medical-grade stainless steal or titanium, it may be prone to breakages or cause an allergic reaction.
+If the metal is anything less than medical-grade stainless steel or titanium, it may be prone to breakages or cause an allergic reaction.
 Make sure you check the materials that are used in the derma roller, as poor quality can do your skin more harm than good.

 You probably already know that derma roller come with different needle lengths - which one you choose will depend on several factors, the most important being the skin condition you wish to treat and the area of the body you want to target.
 2.0mm is the longest recommended needle length for home use.

 But did you know that needle width also varies between derma roller models?
 It is important to choose a derma roller with needles that are the correct width - needles that are too thick can cause damage to the skin, whereas needles that are too narrow will not induct collagen (and therefore won't work).
 Optimal needle thickness is 0.3mm at the thickest point (don't worry - all of our derma rollers are made to this specification).

 A protective cover is really important when purchasing a derma roller.
 Many users can find their needles blunt, broken or bent without something to protect them.
 A damaged needle can, in some cases, lead to cuts and infections.
 So, a good quality derma roller should always come with a good quality case which either protects the head or cradles the whole derma roller.